Skip to Content

 Parse arguments in main script

 There are multiple ways to parse the command-line arguments.
-Below is just an example.
-The documentation shows how to parse them into an existing object or class instance, specify parsing flags, and emit warnings.
+Below is an example:

 cli.ts